Tutorial: Configure route filters for Microsoft peering: Azure CLI

 az network express-route peering update --circuit-name MyCircuit -g ExpressRouteResourceGroupName --name MicrosoftPeering --remove routeFilter

-You can only delete a route filter if it is not attached to any circuit.
-Ensure that the route filter is not attached to any circuit before attempting to delete it.
+You can only delete a route filter if it isn't attached to any circuit.
+Ensure that the route filter isn't attached to any circuit before attempting to delete it.
 You can delete a route filter using the following command:

 az network route-filter delete -n MyRouteFilter -g MyResourceGroup